TomKealy/TomKealy.github.io/_posts/2021-08-10-The-Guts-Of-GAMs.md

 ---
 layout: default
 title:  "Understanding the Guts of Generalized Additive Models (GAMs) with Hands-on Examples."
+subtitle: Generalised Additive Models look harder than they actually are.
 date:   2021-08-10
 categories: GAMs
+toc: true
 ---
-Generalised Additive Models look harder than they actually are.
-We fit a single dimension GAM from scratch, including generating splines.

 This post will explain  the internals of (generalised) additive models (GAMs): how to estimate the feature functions.
 We first explain *why* we want to fit additive models, and then we go on to explain how they are estimated in practice via splines (we will also explain what a spline is).
 Finally we'll fit simple splines on wage data, then we'll go on to fit more complicated splines on some accelerometer data with a highly non-linear realtionship between in the input and the output.

 # Introduction

 The additive model for regression expresses the conditional expectation function as a sum of partial response functions, one for each predictor variable.
+That's a lot to take in in a single sentence!
 The idea is that each input feature makes a separate contribution to the response, and these contributions just add up (hence the name "partial response function").
 However, these contributions don’t have to be strictly proportional to the inputs.

 Formally, when the vector $$ \mathbf{X} $$ of predictor variables has $$ p $$ dimensions, $$ x_1, \ldots, x_p $$, the model is given by: